-We daydream wishing to spend, a week of leisure in a remote place; A place so very far away, Consciously avoiding access to global Internet and mobile phones.
+We daydream wishing to spend a week of leisure in a remote place, a place so very far away, consciously avoiding access to the global Internet and mobile phones.
 Our best offer is to happily disconnect from the dependence of daily routines, close your agenda and feel free from obligations; to become childlike once again, to open your eyes and heart to what happens in your surroundings more than in yourself, and let a new self appear!

 A hotel so far away and hard enough to reach, you deserve being here.
 A destination marvelous and beautiful in itself.
 Prepare and anticipate the journey like you do a good party or family celebration, moments you dream long before they finally become an unforgettable experience.
 The hotel is distant from the big city and closes by to a Patagonian village: small and fun enough to invite short walks; interesting enough to open its cultural background with good local museums.

 Remota is located in Puerto Natales, the geographical and cultural center of Chilean Patagonia, 250 km or a three hours’ drive from Punta Arenas on an asphalt road.
 Punta Arenas is the last city to the South of Chile, a four-hour flight from the capital, Santiago.